-We have negotiated with some banks (see the list below) for them to accept our letter of introduction which will make it easier for you to open an account.
+We have negotiated with some banks (see the list below) for them to accept the University's bank introduction letter which will make it easier for you to open an account.

 It is up to you to do some research, work out which account suits you best and find out what the banks are charging for their various services.

 Use our bank comparison chart to help you research which bank and account suits you best.
 The chart includes the documents and identification each bank requires to set up a new account.

 Some accounts can be opened during an appointment in the bank branch, others take longer.